red-cheese/tensorflow-experiments/README.md

 # tensorflow-experiments
-Experiments with NNs using TensorFlow
+Experiments with NNs using TensorFlow.
+Mostly based on TensorFlow tutorials from https://www.tensorflow.org.